Gran Turismo (series): Reception

-The Gran Turismo video game series has been one of the most popular over its lifetime, appealing to an audience ranging from casual gamers to fans of realistic racing sims.
+The Gran Turismo sim series has been one of the most popular over its lifetime, appealing to an audience ranging from amateur to professional sim racers like Igor Fraga.

+In 2017, Edge said the first Gran Turismo was one of the 10 greatest video games of the last 20 years.
+Gran Turismo 2, Gran Turismo 3: A-Spec, Gran Turismo 4, and Gran Turismo 5 have all been named by different organizations as one of the best games of all time.
+Gran Turismo Sport's changes to series tradition were initially controversial among fans, but it ultimately became a popular game for esports competitions.
+Gran Turismo 7 was strongly criticized by players for its implementation of microtransactions and a "pay-to-play" system.
+The user score in Metacritic as of 20 March 2022 is 2.2 out of 10, which is Sony's lowest user rating and the lowest score in PlayStation exclusive history on the site to date.

-Because of the success of the Gran Turismo series, Guinness World Records awarded the series 7 world records in the Guinness World Records: Gamer's Edition 2008.
+Because of the success of the Gran Turismo series, Guinness World Records awarded the series seven world records in the Guinness World Records: Gamer's Edition 2008.
 These records include "Largest Number of Cars in a Racing Game", "Highest Selling PlayStation Game", "Oldest Car in a Racing Game", and "Largest Instruction Guide for a Racing Game".
 The success of the series has led to other studios creating simulation racing games similar to the franchise.
-It started with Sega GT, Sega's answer to the franchise, which was released on the short-lived Dreamcast console and later had a sequel on the original Xbox before the franchise died off after low sales success.
-Turn 10 would later create the Forza Motorsport series for the Xbox consoles, which later saw releases on Microsoft Windows, which has been often seen as the primary rival of the Gran Turismo series.
+An early example was Advan Racing by Atlus, which was released for the original PlayStation in November 1998.
+Sega's answer to the franchise, Sega GT, was released on the short-lived Dreamcast console and later had a sequel on the original Xbox before the franchise died off after low sales.
+Turn 10 would later create the Forza Motorsport series for the Xbox consoles, which later saw releases on Windows, which has been often seen as the primary rival of the Gran Turismo series.
 Other similar titles include Driving Emotion Type-S by Square and Enthusia Professional Racing by Konami.

-In the final issue of the Official UK PlayStation Magazine, Gran Turismo 2 was chosen as the 5th best game of all time.
-Edge said the first game was one of the 10 greatest video games of the last 20 years.

 In 2005, Maeda Corporation, in association with Tokyo University of Science, researched the feasibility of making a real-life replica version of the fictional Grand Valley Speedway used in the series.